MarcDirven/cpp-lazy/README.md

 ## What about `ranges::v3`?
 This library is not a replacement for `ranges::v3` but rather a (smaller) alternative.
 However, chances are that the compile time of this library is faster.
-Some may argue about which library is more readable. `ranges::v3` does not support an easy printing (e.g. using `fmt`/`std` `print` and `format`, `toString()` and `operator<<` for output streams).
+Some may argue about which library is more readable.
 However, both libraries will have its advantages and disadvantages.
 The ranges v3 library is also standardized but does not support C++11.

 # Installation
 ## Using `FetchContent`